dd9jn/rfc4880bis/rfc4880bis.md

 There is no signaling whether a key is using this looser-requirement key format.
 An attacker could therefore just remove the self-signature off a published key.
 However one would hope that wide publication would result in another copy still having that signature and it being returned quickly.
-However, the lack of signaling also means that a user with an application following RFC 4880 directly would see a key following this specification as "broken" and may not accept it.
+However, the lack of signaling also means that a user with an application following {{RFC4880}} directly would see a key following this specification as "broken" and may not accept it.

 On a different note, including the "geo" notation could leak information about where a signer is located.
 However it is just an assertion (albeit a signed assertion) so there is no verifiable truth to the location information released.